phantom0004/phantom0004/README.md

 This discussion showcases upcoming projects with sneak peeks and detailed insights.
 Got suggestions?
 Feel free to share your thoughts in the comments—I’d love to hear them and will definitely take a look ❤️

+## 📁 Explore My Discontinued Projects & Ideas
+Throughout my cybersecurity journey, I’ve explored a variety of projects—some polished, others left unfinished.
+While many haven’t made it to the front page of my GitHub profile, I believe they’re still worth sharing.

+We all have a backlog of ideas, some of which never see the light of day.
+To celebrate the iterative nature of growth and creativity, I’m making a selection of my discontinued projects public for anyone to explore.
+Whether you're looking for inspiration, insights, or just curious about what once was, you can check the repository [here](https://github.com/phantom0004/Cybersecurity-Holocron-Archives).

 <br>

 ## 🌐 Connect with me